-We are currently integrated with the management platforms listed below.
+We are currently integrated with Dolphin Management (Orthodontic).

 Thousands of healthcare practitioners have been obtaining credit reports and grading their patients’ credit worthiness over the past 30+ years.
 The result is better case acceptance, certainly not worse!
 A practice properly utilizing a credit grading process can expect increased case acceptance with the right patients, as more of them are able to afford treatment based on your flexible options.